amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ## <a name="exportsave"></a> Exporting & saving query results

 * Export Results: To export your results into a saved file on your computer, click on the button next to **Actions** and choose **Save Result to File**.
-This file is not queriable.
+This file is not queryable.
 * Save Results: To save your results as a special kind of table called a view, click on **View** in the main menu and choose **Create View**.
 You can view and query this special table in SQLite.